Practical Nursing

 Students engage with philosophy and curriculum that incorporates and utilizes the concept of caring as the basis of nursing practice.
 Students work with experienced, caring faculty to gain the knowledge, skills and judgment required to work in today’s complex health care system.
 Students learn how to engage in safe, competent professional practice with high expectations of accountability, collegiality, collaboration, leadership and ethical care.

 Students experience high-quality, innovative nursing education both in the classroom and simulation laboratory settings.
 Engaging in a mix of individual and team learning activities, students focus on the lived experiences of individuals, families, groups and communities.
-Through our partnerships, clinical experiences in diverse healthcare settings are offered in all five semesters and allow students to integrate their knowledge into the care of clients across the lifespan.
+Through our partnerships, clinical experiences in diverse healthcare settings are offered to allow students to integrate their knowledge into the care of clients across the lifespan.
 In order to provide quality practicum placements, students have the opportunity to be placed in a variety of agencies in the region.

 The Practical Nursing program is currently approved (Category 1, the highest ranking) by the College of Nurses of Ontario.
 Current graduates of this program are eligible to apply for registration as Registered Practical Nurses in Ontario.